pombase/canto/documentation/canto.md

 The keys under `help_text` identify a page in Canto and under the key is one or both of `inline` or `url`.
 The help text and link is rendered by the `inline_help.mhtml` template.
-If a `url` is given, the text under `inline` will be `title` attibute of a link with that URL.
-Without a `url` a help link (a "?" icon) will be shown and the `inline` text will be displayed in a popup DIV.
+If a `url` is given, the text under `inline` will be `title` attribute of a link with that URL.
+Without a `url` a help link (a "?" icon) will be shown and the `inline` text will be displayed in a pop-up DIV.
 ### contact_email
 This email address is shown anytime a contact address is needed.
 See the